Man charged with negligent homicide after pickup runs into Barling restaurant | Arkansas Democrat Gazette

-Larry Stevens, 66, was charged in Sebastian County Circuit Court on Tuesday with one count of negligent homicide, intoxication; four counts of second-degree battery, intoxication; and one count of first-degree criminal mischief in excess of $25,000, according to a news release from Dan Shue, county prosecuting attorney.
+Larry Stevens, 66, was charged in Sebastian County Circuit Court on Tuesday with one count of felony negligent homicide, four counts of second-degree battery and one count of first-degree criminal mischief in excess of $25,000, according to a news release from Dan Shue, county prosecuting attorney.

 Stevens was also charged with first offense driving while intoxicated, a misdemeanor.